linty-org/readline.nvim/README.md

 ## Configuring word characters

 Readline motions that operate a-word-at-a-time (`forward-word`, etc.) advance the cursor until arriving at a "word character", then advance until arriving at the first non-word character.
-By-word deletions work similarly.
+Deletion-by-word works similarly.

-What should count as a "word character" is context-dependent: for example, in C, the word characters are usually taken to be the alphanumeric characters (`abc…zABC…Z0123…9`) and underscore (`_`) – characters that can be used in variable/symbol names.
+What should count as a "word character" is context-dependent: for example, in C, the word characters are usually taken to be the alphanumeric characters (`abc…zABC…Z0123…9`) and the underscore (`_`) – those characters that can be used in C variable/symbol names.

 This plugin allows you to configure what counts as a word character in two ways:
 - You can set `readline.word_chars.YOUR_FILETYPE = YOUR_STRING`.
   - `readline.alphanum` is provided for convenience, and consists of the characters `abc…zABC…Z0123…9`.
   - For example, you can do `readline.word_chars.bash = readline.alphanum .. '_-'` to cause alphanumerics plus hyphens and underscores to be treated as word characters when `filetype=bash`.
-- You can set the buffer variable `readline_word_chars` to a string containing what should be the word characters in the current buffer.
+- You can set the buffer variable `readline_word_chars` to a string consisting of the word characters for the current buffer.
   - For example, `vim.b.readline_word_chars = readline.alphanum .. '_-'`.
+- If neither of these is set, we fall back to `readline.word_chars.c = "abc…zABC…Z0123…9_"`.

 ## Sample configs